-From a legal perspective, a claim of negligence can be brought against an owner or landlord.
-In addition, criminal penalties might be imposed if the dog seriously injures or kills another dog or person.
-In dog bite lawsuits involving landlords, input from animal behavior expert can be helpful in determining what the landlord should have known or must have known about the danger the dog(s) presented to public safety and whether the incident was foreseeable.
+Input from animal behavior dog bite expert witness can help prove the landlord had actual knowledge of the dog’s dangerous tendencies.
+The animal behavior expert witness can opine about what the landlord should have known about the danger the dog presented to public safety.
+Was the incident was foreseeable?
 Questions about landlord dog bite liability are discussed elsewhere on this website.
-For a more in depth understanding in the specifics of landlord dog bite liability, I direct the reader to a widely cited California appellate decision, Dunchin v.
+I direct the reader to a widely cited California appellate decision, Dunchin v.
 Guererra (1995) 34 Cal.App.4th 1832.
-Alternatively, the comprehensive website on dog bite law authored by attorney Ken Phillips provides useful information about landlord dog bite liability that happens on or near a landlord’s property.
+The website on dog bite law by attorney Ken Phillips also provides useful information about landlord dog bite liability.